digitalservicebund/a2j-rechtsantragstelle/doc/adr/0015-testing-strategy-assessment.md

 Examples:

-- Test a `fake Flow` test where is included:
+- Test a `Kitchen Sink Test` test where is included:
   - Form components (Input, Radio, AutoSuggestionInput, etc.) across multiple test pages.
   - Follow a specification defined by the A2J engineering team.
   - Exercise the FlowNavigation component, validating navigation behavior and state handling.